 It was such a thrill to know that the mixed veg (cauliflower, broccoli and carrots), the lettuce and tomato salad, the beetroot salad had all come from the lodge’s own gardens, probably freshly picked that day.
 Chef Maria Nangolo brought me a huge plate of kohlrabi cut like chips, with a little butter and a sprinkling of herbs.
 With the extra effort she’d gone to on my behalf, I was relieved that I liked it.
 How embarrassing it would have been if I’d gagged on it!

-Note: I was a guest of Damara Mopane Lodge for one night, but the opinions expressed are my own.
+Note: I was a guest of Damara Mopane Lodge for one night, but I had free rein to write what I chose.
+I paid for meals, drinks and all travel costs.